 - b. periodically inventory such property to determine which property shall be disposed of; - c. produce a written report of such property in accordance with subdivision three of this section; - d. transfer or dispose of such property as promptly as possible in accordance with section twenty-eight hundred ninety-seven of this title. - 3. a.
-Each public OR LOCAL authority shall publish, not less frequently than annually, a report listing all real property of the public OR LOCAL authority.
-Such report shall include a list and full description of all real and personal property disposed of during such period.
-The report shall contain the price received by the public OR LOCAL authority and the name of the purchaser for all such property sold by [the] SUCH public OR LOCAL authority during such period. - b.
-The public authority shall deliver copies of such report to the comptroller, the director of the budget, the commissioner of general services, the legislature and the authorities budget office. - C. THE LOCAL AUTHORITY SHALL DELIVER COPIES OF SUCH REPORT TO THE COMPTROLLER, THE CHIEF EXECUTIVE OFFICER OF THE LOCALITY, AND THE CHAIR-PERSON OF THE LEGISLATIVE BODY OF THE LOCAL GOVERNMENT. - S 5.
-Section 2897 of the public authorities law, as added by chapter 766 of the laws of 2005, subdivision 3 and paragraphs c and d of subdivision 6 as amended and subdivision 7 as added by chapter 506 of the laws of 2009 and paragraph e of subdivision 6 as added by chapter 156 of the laws of 2012, is amended to read as follows: - S 2897.
-Disposal of public OR LOCAL authority property.
+Each public or local authority shall publish, not less frequentthan annually, a report listing all real property of the public or local authority.
+Such report shall include a list and full description all real and personal property disposed of during such period.
+The report shall contain the price received by the public or local authority and the name of the purchaser for all such property sold by [the] such public or local authority during such period. - The public authority shall deliver copies of such report to the comptroller, the director of the budget, the commissioner of general services, the legislature and the authorities budget office. - c.
+The local authority shall deliver copies of such report to the comptroller, the chief executive officer of the locality, and the chairperson of the legislative body of the local government. - § 5.
+Section 2897 of the public authorities law, as added by chapter of the laws of 2005, subdivision 3 and paragraphs c and d of subdivision 6 as amended and subdivision 7 as added by chapter 506 of the laws of 2009 and paragraph e of subdivision 6 as added by chapter 156 of the laws of 2012, paragraph a as amended and paragraph f of subdivision 6 as added by section 1 of part F of chapter 58 of the laws of 2020, amended to read as follows: - § 2897.
+Disposal of public or local authority property.
 1. Supervision and direction.
-Except as otherwise provided in this section, the contracting officer designated by each public OR LOCAL authority shall have supervision and direction over the disposition of property of such public OR LOCAL authority. - 2.
-Custody and control.
-(A) The custody and control of the property of a public authority, pending its disposition, and the disposal of such property, shall be performed by the public authority in possession thereof or by the commissioner of general services when so authorized under this section. - (B) THE CUSTODY AND CONTROL OF THE PROPERTY OF A LOCAL AUTHORITY, PENDING ITS DISPOSITION, AND THE DISPOSAL OF SUCH PROPERTY SHALL BE PERFORMED BY THE LOCAL AUTHORITY IN POSSESSION THEREOF. - 3.
+Except as otherwise provided in this section, the contracting officer designated by each public or local authority shall have supervision and direction over the disposition of property of such public or local authority. - 2.
+Custody and control. (a) The custody and control of the property of a public authority, pending its disposition, and the disposal of such property, shall be performed by the public authority in possession thereof or by the commissioner of general services when so authorized under this section. - (b) The custody and control of the property of a local authority, pending its disposition, and the disposal of such property shall be performed by the local authority in possession thereof. - 3.
 Method of disposition.
-Subject to section twenty-eight hundred ninety-six of this title, any public OR LOCAL authority may dispose of property for not less than the fair market value of such property by exchange, or transfer, for cash, credit, or other property, with or without warranty, and upon such other terms and conditions as the contracting officer deems proper, and it may execute such documents for the transfer of title or other interest in property and take such other action as it deems necessary or proper to dispose of such property under the provisions of this section.
-Provided, however, that no disposition of real property, or any interest in real property, shall be made unless an appraisal of the value of such property has been made by an independent appraiser and included in the record of the transaction, and, provided further, that no disposition of any other property, which because of its unique nature or the unique circumstances of the proposed transaction is not readily valued by reference to an active market for similar property, shall be made without a similar appraisal.
+Subject to section twenty-eight hundred ninety-six of this title, any public or local authority may dispose of property for not less than the fair market value of such property by sale, exchange, or transfer, for cash, credit, or other property, with or without warranty, and upon such other terms and conditions as the contracting officer deems proper, and it may execute such documents for the transfer of title or other interest in property and take such other action as it deems necessary or proper to dispose of such property under the provisions of this section.
+Provided, however, that no disposition of real property, or any interest in real property, shall be made unless an appraisal of the value of such property has been made by an independent appraiser and included in the record of the transaction, and, 54 provided further, that no disposition of any other property, which because of its unique nature or the unique circumstances of the proposed transaction is not readily valued by reference to an active market for similar property, shall be made without a similar appraisal.